 The prophet Isaiah celebrates God’s vision for peace.
 The Rev. Glenn Wagner contrasts that with the “seemingly endless cycle of gun violence in the U.S. “

 God is doing a new thing at Church of the Dunes in Grand Haven, MI.
-Finishing Well is an intentional ministry focused on the needs of those in the congregation who are in their final third of life.
+Finishing Well is an intentional ministry focused on the needs of those in the congregation… Continue Reading God blesses from start to finish

-While there is a pandemic in progress, the Rev. Glenn Wagner reminds us to give thanks for our heritage, the benefits of being a U.S. citizen, and a God who loves us.
+While there is a pandemic in progress, the Rev. Glenn Wagner reminds us to give thanks for our heritage, the benefits of being a U.S. citizen, and a God who… Continue Reading Giving thanks in 2020

 This month Jews will observe two of their holiest days, Rosh Hashanah and Yom Kippur.
 Jesus would have surely observed these holy days.
 So, we remember them, too.